-You might have noticed the cheese world buzzing about the Trump administration’s proposed tariffs on European Union (EU) goods.
-These would impact American access to imported wine, olive oil, and (gasp!) some of our favorite cheeses.
+You might have noticed the cheese world buzzing about the Trump administration’s tariffs on European Union (EU) goods that went into effect October 18.
+They impact American access to imported wine, olive oil, and (gasp!) some of our favorite cheeses.
 Here are four things you need to know.

 1. What are the tariffs even about?

 In response to the EU subsidizing Airbus (rival to American-owned Boeing), the Trump administration proposed retaliatory tariffs on select European goods.
-While the original dispute lies within the aerospace industry, the tariffs would be leveled against foodstuff such as wine, olive oil, and cheese.
+While the original dispute lies within the aerospace industry, the tariffs are also leveled against foodstuffs such as wine, olive oil, and cheese.

 “[The dispute] should be resolved in that sector,” says Philip Marfuggi, president and CEO of the Ambriola Company, one of the largest U.S. importers of Italian cheeses.
 “Cheese, wine, pasta, and a multitude of other products [subject to tariffs] have nothing to do with the airline manufacturing industry.”

 2. How will American consumers and businesses be affected?

 There are multiple ways these tariffs force change.
 Imported cheeses now face a 25% tariff.
 Larger companies and importers stockpiled cheese in anticipation of the price hikes, but many smaller businesses lacked the space and the funds for preemptive action.
 Since cheese retailers already operate on razor-thin margins thanks to the short shelf life of their wares, many are unable to stock cheese they might not be able to sell.